FSA100 – 80.00 Hours

 - Electronic evidence

-- Fingerprint processing with chemicals and dyes
+- Fingerprint processing with chemicals, dyes, and non-powder processes

 - Processing blood prints